Amankumarm2002/FSP-COMPUTER-LAB-CLASS-B.TECH-4TH-SEMESTER/README.md

 # FSP COMPUTER LAB CLASS-B.TECH-4TH-SEMESTER

-On the 4th Semester FSP Class we are Doing Python this Repo Contains all the Programs Done in Class Code along with their Output Snapshot
+In the 4th-semester FSP Class, we are learning Python.
+This Repo Contains all the Programs Done in Class, Code, along with their Output Snapshot
 <ul>

 <li>